MEGWARE-HPC/xbat-sync/README.md

 LOAD_LAST_SYNC=<default: false>
 ```

-- You can generate a default .env file to `src` directory use the following command:
+- You can create the the `.env` file manually or generate it to `src` directory with the following command:

 ```bash
 ./setup.sh env src
 ```

 > [!NOTE]
 > The environment variables for the source and destination XBAT servers must be filled in correctly.
 > FILTER_KEYS and FILTER_VALUES need to be the same length and connected by commas to avoid adding spaces.